 TRU COMPLIANCE SEISMIC CERTIFICATION

-Special Seismic Certification, also referred to as Seismic Qualification, is a product approval in which nonstructural components (such as mechanical and electrical systems) are evaluated for their ability to withstand earthquakes and meet functional requirements following these events.
+TRU Compliance offers a performance based engineering approach to test nonstructural components for the ability to maintain structural integrity, and other structural code requirements.
+Special Seismic Certification, also referred to as Seismic Qualification, is a product approval for components like mechanical and electrical systems.
+Evaluation of the nonstructural components test their ability to withstand earthquakes and meet functional requirements following these events.

 The goal of special seismic certification is to ensure that:

 - Life-safety systems (fire suppression, egress lighting, etc.) function in ALL buildings regardless of occupancy category